Blog/Comparisons & Alternatives

 TL;DR: Wati Pricing at a Glance

 All plans come with a 7-day free trial.
 Annual billing saves up to 25%.
 Sounds fair.
 But: This table only shows the base fee.
-On top of that, you'll pay variable messaging costs with a ~20% markup on official Meta rates, fees for additional users ($39/month per person), and paid add-ons like the Shopify integration ($4.99/month).
+On top of that, you'll pay variable messaging costs with a ~20% markup on official Meta rates, fees for additional users ($39–$89/month depending on the plan), and paid add-ons like the Shopify integration ($4.99/month).
+On the Growth plan, you can't add extra users at all — you're locked to 3.
 In practice, actual monthly costs with active usage often run 30–50% above the list price.
 For businesses with high message volume, the markup alone can exceed the base fee.

 The Official Pricing Structure: Growth, Pro, and Business